ChrstphrHll/npc_gen/students/Braddeus Jacaranda.md

 ---
 ### Description
 - 3rd year Halfling Paladin in Fiesn
-- curly platinum hair that's kept back by a turquoise headband, Amber eyes, and Pale skin
+- long straight strawberry blond hair that's messy, Amber eyes, and Pale skin
 - Is Strong-willed and Pretentious, and has Appreciation as their ideal

 ### Organizations